fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 options:

-1. _blank: open it in new tab
+1. _blank: open post page in new tab
-2. _self: open it in current tab
+2. _self: open post page in current tab

-### Article Information
+### Post Meta

-You can hide the information, include: time、categories、tags etc.
+You can hide any post meta, include: time、categories、tags etc.

-After testing, if there are no thumbnails and summaries in the list of articles on the home page, the display of title + article information will make the page too crowded, so this configuration is given for students who like to display only the title of the article on the home page.
+After testing, if there are no thumbnails and summaries in the list of posts on the home page, the display of title + post information will make the page too crowded, so this configuration is given for students who like to display only the title of the post on the home page.

 ``` yaml
 index: